mdn/temp-processes/pull-requests.md

 - **PRs should be short and focused to one issue:** If possible, group related set of changes into multiple, small PRs.
 If a PR becomes too large, the reviewer may close it and ask that you to submit pull requests for each logical set of changes that belong together.
 - **Add a description of what the pull request is doing:** Provide as much context and reason for opening the pull request.
-- **Add the link to the issue you are closing or working on** Add 'Fixes' or 'Relates to' and the related issue to the description of the pull request.
+- **Add the link to the issue you are closing or working on:** Add 'Fixes' or 'Relates to' and the related issue in the description of the pull request.
 See [github link here]()
-- **Accompany code example changes with content changes** to ensure updated examples are served correctly.
+- **Accompany code example changes with content changes:** This is important to ensure that updated examples are served correctly.
 If content changes also affect how examples are used, the related code examples should be updated in associated repositories.
 - **Add 'depends on'** with a link to a dependency if there are PRs that must land first (e.g. linked examples in other repos).
 - **Add a reviewer** if you know who should review your PR already, such as a team member or a topic owner.
 - **Don't make grammar-only changes.**